-That day will eventually creep up when you suddenly feel old.
+That day will eventually creep up when you suddenly begin to feel old.
 It could be your 65th birthday when you’re given the golden handshake and retire.
 It could be once you begin to feel the bones creaking, as you toss and turn at night.

 There are some who will claim that 50 is the new 40.
 The truth being that feeling old, is more a state of mind and body.